Leclerc LogoWhy Choose the Weavebird Computer-Dobby Weaving Loom

 Weavebird Construction

 Leclerc Looms is the only full range handloom maker on the market.
 As well as the Weavebird Computer-Dobby loom, the company produces everything from the widest rug handloom on the market to floor looms to small table, tapestry and inkle looms and all the accessories that go with them.
 The company's nearly 50 different loom models are produced in North America specifically for customer orders rather than in the batch process employed by smaller loom makers.
-This means that a customer can take delivery of a Leclerec Weavebird loom in 3-4 weeks rather than waiting the 4-6 months it may take other loom manufacturers for their next production run or their next shipment from overseas!
+This means that a customer can take delivery of a Leclerec Weavebird loom sooner than waiting the 6-8 months it may take other loom manufacturers for their next production run or their next shipment from overseas!

 UPS Shipment